-In 1920, the introduction of Prohibition significantly impacted fine dining restaurants.
-These establishments, which relied on alcohol sales for profit, faced financial challenges, leading to a rise in simpler, more casual dining options such as cafeterias and diners.
+In 1920, the implementation of Prohibition in the United States led to significant challenges for fine dining restaurants, which heavily relied on the sale of wine and alcoholic beverages for their profits.
+This era saw a rise in more casual dining options like cafeterias and diners.

 In 1950, 25% of meals were consumed outside the home in restaurants or institutions.